-Promoting simplicity (or conversely, culling complexity) is a powerful, transformational strategy for all organisations.
-Asking the question…can it be done simpler?…challenges the status quo and uncovers opportunity.
+Promoting simplicity – or conversely, culling complexity – is a powerful, transformational strategy for all organisations.
+By simply asking the question – ‘can it be done simpler?’ – challenges the status quo and helps uncover opportunity.

 Challengers in nearly all verticals seek to build simpler organisations that are more efficient, innovative and agile versions of the incumbents.
 While true disruptors aim to totally reinvent a market or create a whole new category.

 In the current era of rapid business process innovation, low-complexity processes can easily be automated.
-Most end-customers across nearly all demographics are now happy to use self-service or automated interfaces, if they are simple and easy-to-use.
+Nowadays, most end-users across nearly all demographics, are happy to use self-service or automated interfaces if they are simple and easy-to-use.
 The reward for the customer is convenient, accurate, 24/7 access to services.
-For organisations, the rewards are lower costs and a simpler operating model.
+For organisations, the rewards include reduced costs and a simpler operating model.

-Of course, each business model has a differing potential for automation.
+Of course, each business model has its own potential for automation.
 The core activities in, for example, hairdressing, catering and social-care cannot be automated.
 However, a good deal of their back-office business processes can be automated to some degree.

 But automation shouldn’t make organisations lazy.
-Even an automated interaction generates customer effort, which is a negative.
+Even automated interaction generates customer effort.
 Ideally, the best service is no service.
-Designing out the underlying cause of each customer interaction (where possible and appropriate) will reduce customer effort and enhance customer experience.
+Designing out the underlying cause of each customer interaction – where possible and appropriate – reduces customer effort and enhances the customer experience.

 With simplicity comes competition!

-The headcount and organisational complexity that accompanies large scale, have traditionally acted as barriers to market entry and protected dominant incumbents.
+The headcount and organisational complexity that come with larger-scale businesses have traditionally acted as a barrier to market entry and protected dominant incumbents.

 Today, large banks still have large contact centres, as do large insurance, energy and telecom companies.

-However, the incumbents in each of these verticals (and many more) are being challenged by operating models that require significantly smaller contact centres.
-A heady mix of cloud computing, business process automation, and digital channels allow new entrants to scale-up customer numbers without the “traditional” ramp-up of staff.
+However, the incumbents in each of these verticals – and many more – are being challenged by operating models that require significantly smaller contact centres.
+A mix of cloud computing, business process automation, and digital channels allow new entrants to scale-up customer numbers without the “traditional” ramp-up of staff.

 Will person-to-person customer interaction survive?